Incubus (1981 film)

-Incubus is a 1982 Canadian supernatural slasher film directed by John Hough and written by George Franklin, based on the 1976 novel of the same name by Ray Russell.
-It stars John Cassavetes, Kerrie Keane, and John Ireland.
+Incubus is a 1981 Canadian supernatural slasher film directed by John Hough and starring John Cassavetes, Kerrie Keane, and John Ireland.
 The plot focuses on a small Wisconsin town where a mysterious figure is raping and murdering young women.
-Its title is sometimes extended to The Incubus.
+It is based on the 1976 novel of the same name by Ray Russell.
+The screenplay for the film was originally completed by Sandor Stern, though it was so significantly rewritten by star Cassavetes during production that a pseudonymous "George Franklin" received the official credit as screenwriter.

+Principal photography of Incubus took place in Guelph, Ontario in the fall of 1980.
+Upon its theatrical release in 1982, the film received largely unfavorable reviews, with many citing its plot and overt violence as weaknesses.
+Despite its critical reception, the film earned approximately $5.6 million at the United States box office.

 Plot

 In a lake at a rock quarry in rural Wisconsin, a young woman, Mandy Pullman, and her boyfriend, Roy, are swimming.
 The two spend the night at the lake camping, but are attacked by an unseen figure; Roy is killed, and Mandy violently raped.
 Mandy is taken to the hospital with a ruptured uterus and serious trauma.
 As the attack occurs, teenager Tim Galen experiences a recurring nightmare he has in which a woman is tortured by a monstrous figure; his grandmother, Agatha Galen, tries to dissuade him of his suspicions about the premonitory dream.
 At the hospital, Mandy is treated by Dr. Sam Cordell, a surgeon and physician in the small community of Galen.

 Sam's teenage daughter, Jenny, is dating Tim, but he disapproves of their relationship.
 At the hospital, Sheriff Hank Walden questions Sam about Mandy's injuries, and a nosy local reporter, Laura Kincaid, arrives to question Walden, who forces her to leave.
 That night at the local library and museum, a librarian, Carolyn Davies, is brutally raped and murdered while closing the building.
-During her autopsy, Sam finds she suffered similar wounds as Mandy, and finds an inexplicable amount of semen in her vagina.
+During her autopsy, Sam finds she suffered similar wounds as Mandy, and finds an inexplicably large amount of semen in her vagina.

 Attempts to question the comatose Mandy about her attacker are futile.
 Sam shows Laura pictures of his deceased second wife and notes their amazing resemblance to each other.
 The following day, local farmer Ernie Barnes and his two daughters are brutally slain at their farmhouse.
 Tim again is tormented by his vision, and runs into a local movie theater in an attempt to distract himself.
 While he is there, a young woman is raped and murdered in the downstairs bathroom of the theater, and the metal stall door is found nearly bent in half.
 Sheriff Walden and Sam arrive at the crime scene shortly before Laura, who insists she may be able to help the investigation.
 She confides in Sam that she discovered historical records detailing Satanism and similar crimes occurring throughout the town's history.